El

 Wednesday, 8 February 2006

 ... because you pressed this button? [image:1800 align=center width=320 class=showonplanet] The Defaults button in KDE's Configure... dialogs resets all application settings to the factory defaults.
 In a tabbed dialog design, this does not become clear at all: The label does not tell if it refers to the current tab or to the whole dialog.
+For the user, this is especially difficult to learn as KControl behaves differently: Here, the Defaults button refers to the currently active tab only.
 Read More

 Wanted: Participants for Wikipedia usability tests in Berlin